 Like many other countries, Germany has been gradually pushing back the statutory retirement age in an attempt to improve the pension system’s long-term sustainability.

-Exceptions are made for anyone who has made pension contributions for 45 years, making it possible to retire at the age of 63.
+Exceptions are made for anyone who has made pension contributions for 45 years, making it possible to retire at the age of 64 years and four months.

 Early retirement in Germany

 It is possible to retire early in Germany, as long as you have made contributions for at least 35 years.
 If you choose to take early retirement, the number of months you have left until you reach retirement age are deducted from your pension entitlement.
 This is what is known as the age factor (Zugangsfaktor) and results in around a 3,6 percent reduction in your pension entitlement for each missing year.

 If you wish, you can also choose to retire later; the positive impact on your age factor and ongoing contributions has the potential to substantially increase your pension benefits.